Local 13-Year-old Pursuing PhD In Physics Friends With 'Young Sheldon' Actor In Real Life

 “Our texts are a weird blend of him telling me about his crazy college experience, me telling him about our crazy set experience but at the same time, exchanging fart jokes and saying when do you want to meet up on virtual reality?
 What do you want to do today?,” Armitage said.
 “He’s the type of person you know in 10 years you’ll either be working for him or reading about all of the amazing things he’s done in the news.”

 Tanner did not receive a tuition waiver or financial aid for his PhD program, so friends and family are raising money to pay for his tuition, his mother said.
-When he completes the program, which takes about five to six years, he hopes to someday return and become a professor, so he can share his passion with others.MORE NEWS: After Last Year's Drought, Minnesota Sod Farmers Hoping To Bounce Despite New Challenges
+When he completes the program, which takes about five to six years, he hopes to someday return and become a professor, so he can share his passion with others.MORE NEWS: Next Weather Alerts: Isolated Storms, Severe Weather Possible Through Saturday

 “I feel like I would love to be able to spread some for this joy for physics and enthusiasm for it around,” he said.